European stocks decline on global virus worries

 The S&P 500 index was set for its third straight session of losses, retreating further from its record closing high hit on Monday following positive data on a coronavirus vaccine.

-The Nasdaq Composite gained 0.55 per cent, with technology mega-caps Tesla, Alphabet and Amazon rising between 0.4 per cent and 3.1 per cent.
+The Nasdaq Composite gained 0.55 per cent, with technology mega-caps Tesla, Alphabet and Amazon rising 0.4-3.1 per cent.
 Value stocks, which include banks and industrials, slipped 0.6 per cent, while growth-linked stocks, which are perceived to be less risky, logged small gains.